 How Long are Your Average Business Trips?

 The type of distances you’ll be using your jet for is something everyone should assess before they buy private jets.
+There are companies like Depart Right Aviation that can help you.
 If most your trips are within the eurozone, then there is no need for you to invest in a jet with a 6,000 km + range.
 Even if you want to make the occasional trip overseas, you can still reach the east coast of the United States without needing to refuel.